Abhishekn1947/Google-OR-tools-scheduler-/README.md

 # Google-OR-tools-scheduler-
-More of a mini project on how we can use schedulers in daily life to automate our tasks, I've used google OR tools.
+More of a mini project on how we can use schedulers in daily life to automate our tasks,It can be used for any purpose.
+I've used google OR tools open source.
-Open-Source Scheduler Tools

-Introduction:

-This project aimed to streamline and optimize the scheduling process for test centers within a valve manufacturing company.
-Currently, the scheduling process is manual, leading to inefficiencies and potential delays.
-To address this challenge, I explored the use of optimization tools to automate and improve the scheduling process.
+Execution steps: Copy the Java and JSON to your IDE.
+Add the link of the input1.json in your projects to the JAVA file and run the scheduler.
+You can change metrics/constraints as required.
+And modify the data and code as you see fit.

 Selected Tool: